ruikany/audio-transcribe/README.md

 }

-1.need to test latency, test with more worker replicas 2.need to change ws url to actual jetson machine 3.need to change allowed cors origin if new frontend
+1.need to test latency, test with more worker replicas

+1. install nvidia-container-toolkit on whatever machine hosts the application 2.need to change ws url to actual jetson machine 3.need to change allowed cors origin if new frontend